SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

         - `ls ~/.kube`
     - You should see the config file listed:
         - ![config file in kube folder](/images/softwarefactory/gettingstarted10.png)
-1. Verify that your notebook can communicate with the cluster with this command (replace the namespace):
+1. Verify that your notebook can communicate with the cluster with this command (replace the namespace and remove the bracketss):
     - `kubectl get pods -n [your-namespace]`
         - ![pods in namespace](/images/softwarefactory/gettingstarted11.png)
         - Note: output may vary

 Congratulations!
-Your Kube Notebook is now configured to talk to the National Research Platform.
+Your Kube Notebook is now configured to talk to the National Research Platform's Kubernetes cluster.

 ## Launching Containers on the Instructional Cluster
 Now that your notebook is configured, let's run your first container on the instructional cluster.
 For the following example, we will be using the simple [Hello SDSU repository](https://github.com/SDSU-Research-CI/hello-sdsu/tree/main) and its associated [container image](https://github.com/SDSU-Research-CI/hello-sdsu/pkgs/container/hello-sdsu).